fishy0109/theme-demo/docroot/modules/contrib/environment_indicator/README.md

  * `$config['environment_indicator.indicator']['name']`:

    A string of text to display indicate the environment name.
-Note that Drupal's translation system has not yet been boostrapped when `settings.local.php` is run, so you cannot use the t() function here.
+Note that Drupal's translation system has not yet been bootstrapped when `settings.local.php` is run, so you cannot use the t() function here.

    This configuration is optional.
 If you do not set it, Environment Indicator